MC-117/BraneEngine/README.md

 >by Luo Yizhou

 ## Introduction
-This is a 3D graphic engine which can be used to make a simple demo showcase or even make a game.
+This is a 3D game engine which can be used to make a simple demo showcase or even make a game.

 This engine is based on OpenGL graphic library (DX12 support is in prograss) and Eigen math graphic library. **There only have x64 version**